Miss Centre-Val de Loire

 Miss Centre-Val de Loire is a French beauty pageant which selects a representative for the Miss France national competition from the region of Centre-Val de Loire.
 Women representing the region under various titles have competed at Miss France since 1928, although the Miss Centre-Val de Loire title was not used regularly until 2015.

-The current Miss Centre-Val de Loire is Anna Valero, who was crowned Miss Centre-Val de Loire 2025 on 6 July 2025.
+The current Miss Centre-Val de Loire is Justine Bourrelier, who was crowned Miss Centre-Val de Loire 2026 on 26 April 2026.
 One woman from Centre-Val de Loire has been crowned Miss France: